 Special ProgramsSanfermines is one of the most unique, renowned and celebrated festivals in the world today and is a combination of two major festivals held each year in Pamplona, the Fiesta de San Fermín, the celebration of Navarra's co-patron Saint, San Fermín, and the Feria del Toro de San Fermín, the Festival of the Bull.

-The fiesta begins at noon on July 6 with the firing of the rockets, "el chupinazo," from the mayor's office in the town hall square and ends at midnight on the 14th with the "probe de mí," the solemn candlelight ceremony that marks the beginning of the countdown to the next Sanfermines.
+The fiesta begins at noon on the 6th of July with the firing of the rockets, "el chupinazo," from the mayor's office in the town hall square and ends at midnight on the 14th of July with the "probe de mí", the solemn candlelight ceremony that marks the beginning of the countdown to the next Sanfermines.

 In Mediaeval times the bulls were led by the pastores, shepherds, on foot from the countryside to the cities public square, which was set up as a bullring, to be fought by nobles before being taken to slaughter.
 The last stretch of the route was covered at dawn at a running pace in order not to disturb the cities residents.
-The original path ended in the Plaza del Castillo, but was changed in 1844 when the first bullring was built in Pamplona.
+The original path ended in the Plaza del Castillo but was changed in 1844 when the first bullring was built in Pamplona.
 The "encierro" went down Calle Estafeta for the first time in 1856.

 Dining During Fiesta

 Pamplona is a city blessed with more than 300 cafés, bars and restaurants from which to choose.
 It offers some of the finest cuisine in the north of Spain, on a par with the best the Basque country and Catalunya have to offer.
 Reservations for lunch and/or dinner during fiesta are essential and should be made well in advance, and although the fiesta doesn’t officially begin until the 6th, you will need reservations beginning on the 5th as festival goers from throughout Spain and around the world begin arriving.
 Restaurants in the old quarter will also be busy from the 10th to the 14th when the city fills with revelers from the Pays Basque, the French Basque Country, celebrating Bastille Day.
-See our recommendations for the cities top restaurants and pintxos bars.